decadent/backpack-coordinator/README.md

 #### Adding capacity

-Coordinator nodes will automatically update their configuration (just as replicators do), so we may add more Backpack nodes on the fly.
-Let's make three shards, two nodes each.
+Coordinator nodes automatically update their configuration (just as `backpack-replicator` nodes do), so we may add more Backpack nodes on the fly.
+Let's create three shards, two nodes each.

 We need to register the servers first.